Note: This page contains affiliate links.

 Betterment

-Betterment is a website to help you start investing whether you are a veteran or a novice investor.
+Betterment is a website and one of the best financial resources to help you start investing, whether you are a veteran or a novice investor.
 Novice investors will receive the most bang for their buck.
-Even if you think that you do not have enough money to invest, Betterment has an answer to help you.
+Even if you think you do not have enough money to invest, Betterment has an answer to help you.
 You can invest as little as $25 per month to start, and their automatic deposits make investing a snap.

 Betterment.com will even give you $25 for just trying out their service too!
 If you do not know where to start or which mutual funds to invest in, Betterment helps you get started with their pre-built mutual fund portfolio.
 You simply choose the allocation between stock and bonds that you want to invest in.

-Betterment’s managers have chosen six electronically traded funds (ETFs) that mirror both the Dow Industrial Average, S&P 500 index, and the broader stock market.
-And, they have also chosen two bond ETFs that invest in inflation protected bonds as well as short term bonds.
+Betterment’s managers have chosen six electronically traded funds (ETFs) that mirror the Dow Industrial Average, S&P 500 index, and the broader stock market.
+And, they have also chosen two bond ETFs that invest in inflation-protected bonds and short-term bonds.

 Stash Invest